Kansas City Confidential: Plot

-Foster's plan is thrown off when his daughter Helen, a law student, arrives.
-She tells her father she spoke to the mayor, who agreed to look into the scandal that cost him his job.
-Foster tells Helen he doesn't want to return.
-She tells him she met Rolfe and liked him.
+Foster's plan is derailed when his daughter Helen, a law student, arrives.
+She has spoken to the mayor, who agreed to investigate the scandal that cost him his job, but Foster does not wish to return.
+She tells him that she met Rolfe and liked him.
 That night, Rolfe uses a game of poker as a pretext to show the gang members the torn card.
-Kane and Romano react, but Foster—knowing Rolfe is not Harris—does not.
-Soon after, Rolfe catches Romano searching his room and beats him.
-Romano submits and they agree to cooperate until the money is split.
-Returning to his room the next day, Rolfe is beaten by Romano and Kane, who have teamed up.
-Kane knows Rolfe is an impostor because he was in prison with Harris.
-Helen knocks on the door and some quick thinking by Rolfe compels Romano and Kane to leave them alone.
+Kane and Romano react, but Foster, knowing that Rolfe is not Harris, does not.
+Rolfe catches Romano searching his room and beats him, and they agree to cooperate until the money is split.
+The next day, Rolfe is beaten by Kane and Romano.
+Kane knows that Rolfe is an impostor because he was in prison with Harris.
+Helen arrives but Rolfe compels Romano and Kane to leave them alone.

-Foster, as Mr. Big, writes individual notes to Rolfe, Kane and Romano to meet him on his boat.
-Before this can happen, Kane and Romano try to ambush Rolfe, who gets the drop on them.
-He admits he is Rolfe, not Harris, and tells them he insists on getting Harris’ share.
-Kane and Romano waylay Rolfe and discover he's going to the boat.
-All three are driven there by Foster, pretending to be going out fishing.
-They still do not know he is Mr. Big.
-On board, Rolfe escapes and comes across the money that Foster had made easy to spot.
+Foster, as Mr. Big, writes notes to Rolfe, Kane and Romano to meet him on his boat.
+Before this can happen, Kane and Romano try to ambush Rolfe, who admits his identity and insists on receiving Harris’ share.
+Kane and Romano waylay Rolfe and discover that he is heading to the boat.
+All three are driven there by Foster, pretending to be fishing.
+They still do not know that he is Mr. Big.
+On board, Rolfe escapes and finds the money that Foster had conspicuously place.
 Romano, gun in hand, confronts him.
 To buy time, Rolfe shows him the money.
 Romano, planning to keep it all, kills Kane.
-Foster arrives on the scene but says too much.
-Rolfe deduces he is Mr. Big and says so out loud.
-In the gunfight that follows, Foster kills Romano, but not before Romano fatally shoots him.
-As Foster is dying he tells Rolfe his one wish is that Helen doesn't find out about his duplicity.
-With his dying breath, he tells Andrews that Rolfe was his source and deserves the $300,000 reward for having helped recover the stolen money from the robbery.
+Foster arrives but says too much, and Rolfe deduces that he is Mr. Big.
+In the gunfight that follows, Foster kills Romano, but Romano fatally shoots him.
+As Foster is dying, he tells Rolfe of his one wish that Helen should not learn of his duplicity.
+With his dying breath, he tells Andrews that Rolfe was his source and deserves the $300,000 reward for having helped recover the stolen money.
+With his name cleared, Rolfe and Helen passionately kiss.